 He is the co-creator, co-writer and co-star of IFC’s Portlandia alongside Carrie Brownstein.
-He received an Emmy® nomination for “Outstanding Supporting Actor in a Comedy Series” in 2014 and a nomination for “Outstanding Writing for a Variety Series” in 2012, 2013, and 2014.
-In 2015, the show received 2 Emmy nominations, including a nomination for “Outstanding Variety Sketch Series,” and a nomination for the Critics’ Choice Award TV Award.
-In 2014, Armisen, along with the other writers, garnered a Writers Guild Awards nomination for “Outstanding Comedy/Variety Series,” and they won in 2013.Portlandia received prestigious Peabody Award for excellence in 2011.
+He received an Emmy® nomination for “Outstanding Supporting Actor in a Comedy Series” in 2014 and four overall nominations for “Outstanding Writing for a Variety Series.”
+In 2015, 2016 and 2017 the show received Emmy® nominations for “Outstanding Variety Sketch Series.”
+In 2013 Armisen, along with the other writers, won a Writers Guild Award for “Outstanding Comedy/Variety Series,” and they were nominated again in 2014 and 2018.Portlandia received the prestigious Peabody Award for excellence in 2011.

-Armisen has landed on Rolling Stone’s “Hot List” and has several times on Entertainment Weekly‘s “Must List.”
-He has appeared in countless feature films including Easy A, The Rocker, Confessions of a Shopaholic, EuroTrip, and The Promotion as well as lending his voice to the feature The Smurfs.
-He has also appeared in the films Tenacious D in the Pick of Destiny with Jack Black, Baby Mama with Tina Fey and Amy Poehler, The Ex with Zach Braff and Jason Bateman, and in Will Ferrell and Adam McKay’s Anchorman: The Legend of Ron Burgundy.
+He has appeared in countless feature films including Battle of the Sexes, Band Aid, Michael Bolton’s Big, Sexy Valentine’s Day Special, Ordinary World, Zoolander 2, 7 Days In Hell, Easy A, The Rocker, Confessions of a Shopaholic, and The Dictator as well as lending his voice to the feature The Smurfs.
+He has also appeared in the films Tenacious D in The Pick of Destiny, Baby Mama, The Ex, and Anchorman: The Legend of Ron Burgundy.

-His career began as a musician in the Chicago-based post-punk band Trenchmouth as well as playing with the Blue Man Group.
-His transition to comedy came with the 1998 underground short film Fred Armisen’s Guide to Music and SXSW which followed him through the Austin, Texas “South by Southwest Music Festival” posing as a music journalist.
-In 2006, he interviewed Cat Power for the influential music website Pitchfork.com and later combined his love for music and comedy by creating the role of drummer Jens Hannemann and releasing an instructional DVD, Complicated Drumming Technique, in 2007.
+His career began as a musician in the Chicago-based post-punk band Trenchmouth as well as the Blue Man Group.
+His transition to comedy came with the 1998 underground short film Fred Armisen’s Guide to Music and South By Southwest which followed him through the Austin, Texas “South by Southwest” music festival posing as a journalist.
+In 2006, he interviewed Cat Power for the influential music website Pitchfork.com, and later released a comedic instructional DVD, Complicated Drumming Technique, in 2007.
+Armisen has landed on Rolling Stone’s “Hot List” and has also been included several times on Entertainment Weekly‘s “Must List” for his many projects.